 The TMT industry will have a critical role to play in this connectivity.
 When health and lives are at stake, systems need to be ultra-responsive.
 This is where implementing 5G, fibre, and computing at the edge will take centre stage.
 We’ll see the decline of traditional copper wire connections as doctors need high-performance connections and minimum latency between video conferencing and delicate medical tech alike.

 2. Cybersecurity to be more relevant than ever

-The mention of 5G networks brings us to the second of our TMT trends: cybersecurity.
+The mention of 5G networks brings us to the second of our TMT trends for 2021: cybersecurity.

 5G, of course, ushers in various exciting opportunities.
 This next-generation network will bring greater bandwidth, enhanced speed, ultra-low latency, intelligent power consumption, network slicing, and high-density device communication.
 All of these things are set to transform digital technology, creating the possibility for remarkable use cases like self-driving cars or precision robotics.